huggingface/diffusers/examples/community/README.md

 ### StyleAligned Pipeline

 This pipeline is the implementation of [Style Aligned Image Generation via Shared Attention](https://arxiv.org/abs/2312.02133).
-Checkout [this](https://github.com/huggingface/diffusers/pull/6489) PR for more examples and results.

 > Large-scale Text-to-Image (T2I) models have rapidly gained prominence across creative fields, generating visually compelling outputs from textual prompts.
 However, controlling these models to ensure consistent style remains challenging, with existing methods necessitating fine-tuning and manual intervention to disentangle content and style.
 In this paper, we introduce StyleAligned, a novel technique designed to establish style alignment among a series of generated images.
 By employing minimal `attention sharing' during the diffusion process, our method maintains style consistency across images within T2I models.
 This approach allows for the creation of style-consistent images using a reference style through a straightforward inversion operation.
 Our method's evaluation across diverse styles and text prompts demonstrates high-quality synthesis and fidelity, underscoring its efficacy in achieving consistent style across various inputs.